 So you have a mother-in-law who looks down on you like you are ruining her grandkids education.
 And you have that ever-present society who have kept the 90’s mentality that “homeschoolers are unsocialized”.
 You are doing all of this, and as much as that get’s all unnoticed, you are an absolutely amazing rockstar.
 Sister you are tough, and not just sorta-tough.
 Heck, you are tougher than a huge percentage of the population, and you are most definitely tougher than you think…

-Teaching one kid who thrives in science and math and hates writing, and another who loves to write and be creative, but then you have the one that questionably behind because sitting to learn just isn’t their jam.
+Doing what you do, isn’t easy and deserves some homeschool mom encouragement being shouted, from the bleachers.
+And you know why?
+Because you might be teaching one kid who thrives in science and math and hates writing, and another who loves to write and be creative, but then you have the one that questionably behind because sitting to learn just isn’t their jam.
 You have an auditory learner, a visual learner and a hand’s on learner.
-You have learned the art of successfully juggling mom, bus driver, teacher, chef, janitor, family coordinator, CFO, CEO and referee (more often than you would like to admit).
-Busy, you are busy….
-No, super busy, non-stop in fact.
-Homeschool mom busy is a busy in its own category.
+You have learned the art of successfully juggling mom, bus driver, teacher, chef, janitor, family coordinator, CFO, CEO, and referee (more often than you would like to admit).
+Busy, you are busy… No, super busy, non-stop in fact.
+Homeschool mom busy is a busy in its own league.

 Nothing is perfect anywhere

-Society has a way of trying to shame homeschool moms, and that can be hard.
+Society has a way of not only not showing homeschool moms encouragement but of actually trying to shame homeschool moms, and that can be hard.
 Your life-long friend, your family, your community doesn’t agree with your choice to homeschool.
 You often hear words like “are you STILL doing that homeschooling?…” and yeah you can tell the tone is anything but supportive.

 The thing is you, more than anyone else, have your individual child’s best interest at heart.
 You know your child.
 What makes them tick, how they learn, and what makes them shut down.
 You have spent years getting to know your child, which quite honestly, makes you uniquely qualified to teach your child.